 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Adobe security bulletin APSB11-16 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the Mozilla Foundation Firefox 5.0.1 Release Notes and apply any necessary updates to help mitigate the risks.

 Microsoft has released updates to address vulnerabilities in Microsoft Windows and Microsoft Office as part of the Microsoft Security Bulletin Summary for July 2011.
 These vulnerabilities may allow an attacker to execute arbitrary code or operate with elevated privileges.